DeepCura

 Is DeepScribe HIPAA compliant?

 Yes.
-DeepScribe is HIPAA compliant, provides a Business Associate Agreement (BAA) to covered entities, and holds SOC 2 certification.
-The platform uses AES-256 encryption for data at rest and in transit and implements data de-identification practices.
+DeepScribe is HIPAA compliant and holds SOC 2 certification.
 As with any clinical AI tool, HIPAA compliance is a shared responsibility — your practice must also ensure proper access controls, staff training, and configuration.
+Contact DeepScribe directly for details on their current BAA terms and encryption standards.

 How much does DeepScribe cost?